chromium/chromium/docs/network_traffic_annotations.md

       should be placed inside internal field.
 This field should not be used in any external reports.
      * `contacts`: A person's or team's email address who are point-of-contact for questions, issues, or bugs related to this network request.
+An OWNERS file may also be specified using the `owners` field.
    * `last_reviewed`: Date when this annotation was last reviewed in YYYY-MM-DD format.
 * `policy`: These set of fields specify the controls that a user may have on disabling or limiting the network request and its trace.